 The automotive industry is traditionally an extremely challenging business, characterized at the OEM level by intense competition for market share, rebates to consumers and drives for quality and profits and characterized at the supplier level by price reductions, increasing quality standards, higher input prices and a declining number of qualified suppliers in the normal course or as a result of insolvencies and consolidation.
 The challenges of the industry were exacerbated by the 2008-2009 economic recession and the financial distress in the industry involving both OEMs and suppliers particularly evidenced by the bankruptcy filings of Chrysler and General Motors in the United States in 2009.
-The Company believes that the long term outlook of the automotive industry overall remains challenging but much improved from 2008 - 2010.
+The Company believes that the long term outlook of the automotive industry overall, while always challenging, is much improved from 2008 - 2010.
 In 2010, the North American automotive industry experienced a recovery in volume and revenues, as sales and production volumes increased from 2009 levels, although not to pre-recession levels.
-Production in 2011, 2012, 2013 and 2014 improved substantially.
+Production in 2011 through 2015 improved substantially.
 This has resulted in increasing revenues for most automotive OEMs and for suppliers who survived the automotive crisis of 2008 and 2009, including Martinrea.

-There are many challenges, but opportunities will exist for innovative and cost effective suppliers who build great products in the short, medium and longer term, and who have survived automotive and economic crises.
+There are many challenges, but opportunities will exist for innovative and cost effective suppliers who build great products in the short, medium and longer term.
 It is expected that growth in business for individual suppliers will occur as OEMs reduce the number of Tier 1 suppliers, continue to outsource product, and provide opportunities for new work and takeover business.
-The Company believes that an industry slow-down or consolidation can be viewed as a strategic opportunity to win additional business from competitors producing fluid management systems or metal formed products.
-The Company also believes that its capabilities provide it with the ability to capitalize on a broad range of opportunities.
-In 2003, the Company streamlined operations, managed the integration of acquisitions to create efficiencies, strengthened product offerings, took advantage of technological capabilities and created more profitability.
-The Company built on this in 2004 and in 2005, building a base for the future.
-In 2006, the Company again pursued this strategy, and added a major complementary acquisition to broaden its base.
-In 2007 and 2008, the Company focused on integrating its acquisitions and continued with its traditional strategic focus.
-The Company continued to pursue its strategies in 2009 despite the automotive and economic crisis, and acquired assets, customers and new work.
-The Company's perseverance and focus continued throughout 2010, as the Company continued to build for the future.
-The Company continued to pursue its strategies since then, including the acquisition of the assets of Martinrea Honsel to broaden its product offerings and customer base, and will continue to do so in the future with a view to increasing revenue and profits over the longer term.
+The Company believes that its capabilities provide it with the ability to capitalize on a broad range of opportunities.
+The Company has built its footprint and continues to pursue its strategies, including the recent acquisition of the assets of Martinrea Honsel to broaden its product offerings and customer base, and will continue to do so in the future with a view to increasing revenue and profits over the longer term.